 Forgetting to activate your card is a common oversight with a simple solution: call your card administrator or explore your company's benefits website to learn how to activate your card.

 Let's be honest: sometimes it's hard to keep track of everything and that includes your FSA card balance.
 If your FSA claim is denied, it might be because you had insufficient funds in your account or that the price of the item you tried to purchase is higher than your balance.
 Be sure to check your balance before you use your card again.

 FSA cards come with a lot of specific rules and one of the primary rules is that you can only use your account to buy FSA-eligible items.
 Various restrictions are put on the card to ensure that you use the funds correctly, including limitations based on merchant type, limitations based on merchant systems and limitations based on merchant inventory, to name a few.

-For the most part, your FSA card should work where it makes sense; at locations such as local pharmacies and drugstores, vision centers, doctor and dental offices, etc. But if you try to use your card at an ice cream parlor or an auto parts store, even if that ice cream parlor happens to sell FSA-eligible band-aids, chances are your card won't work.
+But, for the most part, your FSA card should work where it makes sense; at locations such as local pharmacies and drug stores, vision centers, doctor and dental offices, etc. But if you try to use your card at an ice cream parlor or an auto parts store, even if that ice cream parlor happens to sell FSA-eligible bandages, chances are your card won't work.